-The student has at least one dependent child, as defined in section 3-II.E.
+The student has at least one dependent child, as defined in Section 3-II.E.

-The student is a person with disabilities, as defined in section 3-II.E, and was receiving assistance prior to November 30, 2005.
+The student is a person with disabilities, as defined in Section 3-II.E, and was receiving assistance prior to November 30, 2005.

-If the PHA cannot verify at least one of these exemption criteria, the PHA will conclude that the student is subject to the restrictions on assistance at 24 CFR 5.612.
-In addition to verifying the student's income eligibility, the PHA will then proceed to verify either the student's parents' income eligibility (see section 7-III.J) or the student's independence from their parents (see below).
+If the FCHA cannot verify at least one of these exemption criteria, the FCHA will conclude that the student is subject to the restrictions on assistance at 24 CFR 5.612.
+In addition to verifying the student's income eligibility, the FCHA will then proceed to verify either the student's parents' income eligibility (see Section 7-III.J) or the student's independence from his/her parents (see below).